1. Introduction

 ex:matcherA a acp:Matcher ; acp:agent ex:Bob, ex:Alice ; acp:issuer ex:IdentityProviderB .

-The following example authorization graph means that the defined matcher will be satisfied only if Alice, whose identity is asserted by Identity Provider B, is the agent requesting resource access and is doing so presenting a VC that is a verified instance of credential A issued to Alice.
+The following example authorization graph means that the defined matcher will be satisfied only if Alice, whose identity is asserted by Identity Provider B, is the agent requesting resource access and is doing so presenting a VC that is a valid instance of credential A.

 [ a acp:Matcher ; acp:agent ex:Alice ; acp:issuer ex:IdentityProviderB ; acp:vc ex:credentialA ; ] .